What is an elective?

 An internship is a paid, full-time work term done during your undergraduate degree in a field related to your studies.
 You can learn more on our Internships webpage.

 McGill has agreements with many other institutions, allowing you to study at another university on the other side of the continent or on the other side of the planet.
-Find out more in the "Exchange programs" section of the University Calendar.
+Find out more in the "Exchange programs" section of the University Calendar, and in the "Options for studying abroad" section of the McGill International Education website.